vijay13feb/WiFiTuned_TOSN/README.md

 The repository consists of raw CSI and preprocessed CSI to demonstrate the phase sanitization and denoising procedure.
 ### Raw CSI data in WiFiTuned/Python/preprocess/phase2
+1. The repository consists of raw CSI data.
+Phase 2 consists of the CSI data collected in varied setups.
---To create the Doppler phase shift spectrogram, execute the preprocess_doppler.ipynb code file.
+2. To create the Doppler phase shift spectrogram, execute the preprocess_doppler.ipynb code file.

+### Raw CSI data in WiFiTuned/Python/processed_phase/phase2
+1. The repository consists of clean CSI data.
+We perform the phase sanitization and denoising techniques to clean the CSI data.
+2. To create the Doppler phase shift spectrogram, execute the postprocess_doppler_copy.ipynb code file.